brodriguez8774/cis237assignment3/README.md

 * Figured out how to use base in a void override method.

 ## Known Problems, Issues, And/Or Errors in the Program

+All features use the same price, essentially.
+Should the program need to be expanded for variation of prices, consider using commit 1e70e60 as the base.